Generalized Dynamical Duality of Quantum Particles in One Dimension: I. Exact solutions of small clusters in trapped and continuum systems

-where $N$, $n$ and $m$ are integer quantum numbers corresponding to $K$, $k_r$ and $k_\rho$ respectively.
+where $N$, $n$ and $m$ are integer quantum numbers defining $K$, $k_r$ and $k_\rho$ respectively.
 Here again $K$ is CoM momentum, and $k_r,\ k_{\rho}$ are two quasi-momenta corresponding to the motions of $r, \ \rho$ respectively.
-In our numerics, we imposed a cutoff of $[-60, 60]$ on the integer quantum numbers $N$, $n$, and $m$ to ensure the convergence of the results.
-After this, the BA basis $\Phi^{(\alpha)}_{\vec{k}}$ can be obtained using Eq. (\ref{BA}).
-Note that $\Phi^{(\alpha)}_{\vec{k}}$ need to be normalized before utilized as basis to expand $\Psi^{(\alpha)}$.
+In our numerics, we have imposed a cutoff of $[-60, 60]$ on the integer quantum numbers $N$, $n$, and $m$ to ensure the convergence of the results.
+After this, the BA basis $\Phi^{(\alpha)}_{\vec{k}}$ can be obtained using Eqs.~(6,7) in the main text.
+Note that $\Phi^{(\alpha)}_{\vec{k}}$ need to be normalized before utilized as a basis to expand $\Psi^{(\alpha)}$.